 - Asking for Forgiveness.
 The liturgy of Rosh Hashanah and Yom Kippur hinges on the idea that all of us have sinned.
 “I know that sounds very Christian, but it’s very Jewish at the same time,” says Rabbi White.
 “There is no one on the face of the earth who hasn’t sinned.”

 - Praying for Material Well-Being.
-For most of the year, Jewish prayer focuses on praise and adoration, rather than petition.
+For most of the year, Jewish prayer focuses on praise and adoration or thanks, rather than petition.
 Asking for direct intervention tends to be more closely associated with Christian prayer.
 But Rosh Hashanah is the exception, when Jews pray for health and life.
 “We don’t ask for anything the rest of the year,” says Rabbi White.
 “But on the Days of Awe, we ask.”

 - Birth of Three Faiths.
 On Rosh Hashanah, the Torah reading describes the arrival of Abraham’s two sons: Sarah gives birth to Isaac, Hagar gives birth to Ishmael.
 Sarah becomes the matriarch of Judaism (and thus Christianity), Abraham sends Hagar into exile.
 But in Muslim writings, the heroic Hagar (Hajir) becomes the mother of Islam.
 Charlotte Gordon (an adult interfaith child) has written a sensitive analysis of the story of Hagar in her book The Woman Who Named God: Abraham’s Dilemma and the Birth of Three Faiths.

 - Miracles.
 Sometimes Jewish students approach Rabbi White and assert, with a certain smugness, that Christianity requires belief in miracles and Judaism does not.
 The Rabbi points to the miracle of the birth of Isaac, when Abraham and Sarah are in deep old-age (Abraham is 100).
 Genesis specifies that Sarah not only has suffered from lifelong infertility, but is post-menopausal.
 Virgin birth, post-menopausal birth, both miracles.